gpii-ops/gpii-infra/gcp/README.md

 1. Build a local Docker image containing your changes.
 1. Push your image to Docker Hub under your user account (e.g. `docker build -t mrtyler/universal . && docker push mrtyler/universal`).
 1. Edit `gpii-infra/shared/versions.yml`.
-Find your component and edit the `upstream.repository` field to point to your Docker Hub user account.
+   * Find your component and edit the `upstream.repository` field to point to your Docker Hub user account.
       * E.g., `gpii/universal -> mrtyler/universal`
+   * Find your component and edit the `upstream.tag` field to `latest`.
+      * E.g., `20190522142238-4a52f56 -> latest`
 1. Clone https://github.com/gpii-ops/gpii-version-updater/ in the same directory as your gpii-infra clone.
    * The `gpii-version-updater` clone and the `gpii-infra` clone should be siblings in the same directory (there are some references to `../gpii-infra`).
 1. `cd gpii-version-updater`
 1. Follow the steps at [gpii-version-updater: Installing on host](https://github.com/gpii-ops/gpii-version-updater/#installing-on-host) (or [gpii-version-updater: Running in a container](https://github.com/gpii-ops/gpii-version-updater/#running-in-a-container).
 1. `rake sync`
+   * You must run this command each time the Docker image or the `upstream.*` values in `versions.yml` change.
 1. `cd ../gpii-infra/gcp/live/dev && rake`

 ### I need to interact with Helm directly, e.g. because a Helm deployment was orphaned due to an error while running `rake`